stryker-mutator/stryker-mutator.github.io/blog/2023-02-17-announcing-faster-typescript-checker.md

 ---
-slug: announcing-faster-typescript-checker
+slug: announcing-faster-typescript-checking
-title: 'Announcing a faster TypeScript checker for StrykerJS'
+title: 'Announcing faster TypeScript checking for StrykerJS'
 authors: danny-berkelaar
-tags: [stryker-js]
+tags: [stryker-js, typescript]
 ---

 We're excited to announce StrykerJS 6.4.
 This release comes with [some bug fixes](https://github.com/stryker-mutator/stryker-js/releases/tag/v6.4.0), but in this article, we will focus on upgraded TypeScript Checker.